the-engine-room/library/_books/01-tool-reuse-open-contracting.md

 1. **<u>Direct help and troubleshooting from the original tool author, or others who have in-depth understanding of the original tool</u>**
 <br>
-Ideally, support will be local, and available in person.
+Ideally, support will be local and available in person.
 In almost every case of success we documented, whether in open contracting or in civic tech more generally, direct support played a crucial role -- particularly where support was provided under contract and with dedicated funding.

 2. **<u>Thorough and clear tool documentation</u>**
 <br>
 Detailed, comprehensive and accessible documentation ensures that a tool can be implemented in a new context smoothly, without unexpected gaps or hidden surprises.
 In cases where documentation is inadequate, this can lead at best to frustration and struggle, at worst to the abandonment of a project halfway through.
-(For tips on writing good documentation, see our **[GUIDELINES FOR TOOLS AUTHORS AND SUPPORT PROVIDERS](https://www.theengineroom.org/wp-content/uploads/2019/12/11.19-The-Engine-Room-OC-Primer-GUIDANCE-FOR-TOOL-AUTHORS.pdf)**)
+(For tips on writing good documentation, see our **[GUIDELINES FOR TOOLS AUTHORS AND SUPPORT PROVIDERS](https://www.theengineroom.org/wp-content/uploads/2019/12/11.19-The-Engine-Room-OC-Primer-GUIDANCE-FOR-TOOL-AUTHORS.pdf)**.)

 3. **<u>Community</u>**
 <br>